 - Assured performance and quality – it carries Mitsubishi's guarantee that it is an authentic part and, as such, will perform as the original did.

 - Compatible – there will be no issue on incompatibility with the other parts or systems in the car.

 - Reliable – the part passed the tests under the conditions that Mitsubishi designed it to withstand.

 - Expensive – with the Mitsubishi name and tag, genuine parts will cost more than the other types.

 What are OEM Mitsubishi parts?

 OEM auto parts are produced by the same company commissioned by Mitsubishi to manufacture the parts for the original.
-In case you didn’t know, very few carmakers now manufacture every single part of their vehicle.
+In case you didn't know, very few carmakers now make every single part of their vehicle.
 What they do is commission the production of parts to other manufacturers, who then also produce parts not only for Mitsubishi but also for the end-users.
 These parts are called OEM, which no longer carry the logo or brand of Mitsubishi.
 Essentially, however, OEM parts are the same as the genuine parts, except for the Mitsubishi branding and packaging.

-Pros of OEM parts
+PROS of OEM parts

 - The same quality as the original - Mitsubishi OEM parts are made in the same materials, procedure, and the exact specs of the original.
 Thus, you can expect it to be equal in performance and quality as the original.